 The iPeer Web-based software provides a set of evaluation tools for students to complete evaluations of their peers.
 This is particularly useful in courses where teams or groups are utilized for collaborative work.

-Students participate in Evaluation Events in which students are asked to evaluate...
+Students participate in Evaluation Events, during which they are asked to...

 Log into the Echo360 server.
 The Echoes tab will open by default, showing your Available processed recordings.
 (To see your unavailable processed recordings, click the All or Unavailable tab).